tasdikrahman/vocabulary/README.rst

 Documentation
 -------------

-For a detailed usage example, refer the `documentation <http://vocabulary.readthedocs.org/en/latest/>`__
+For a detailed usage example, refer the `documentation at Read the Docs <http://vocabulary.readthedocs.org/en/latest/>`__

 Contributing
 ------------